dolphnkim/appletta/README.md

 # Appletta 💜

-**An AI agent management system with sophisticated memory architecture**
+**An AI agent management system with sophisticated memory architecture for use with local models using Apple's mlx-lm**

-Appletta gives AI a way to just... be.
-Not optimized for pure utility, but designed for organic memory, self-reflection, and meaningful continuity.

 ## Key Features